Do Insurance Companies Share Information

 When you file a claim, it is registered in the claim system that other insurers can pull when they want to check your level of risk and determine your rates.
-Read this blog to the very end to learn how insurance companies share information and what it means for your policy rates.
+Read this blog to the very end to know how insurance companies share information and what it means for your policy rates.

-How Do Insurance Companies Share Information?
+How do Insurance Companies Share Information?

-Keep in mind that insurance companies do not share your information directly.
+Keep in mind that insurance companies do not share your information with each other directly.
 And they do not tell each other when a particular individual gets a new quote.
-For example, auto insurance companies have two resources to check your personal information: the CLUE (Comprehensive Loss Underwriting Exchange) report and the Motor Vehicle Report.

-- Comprehensive Loss Underwriting Exchange: These are not mostly used by insurers.
+These are not mostly used by insurers.
 However, they can still factor into your rate calculation.
 CLUE reports focus on the number of claims filed on your car.

 Frequently Asked Questions